-Media, Investor and Other External Requests
+Media, Financial and Other External Requests

-As a public company, it is critical that all external communications with investment analysts, investors, the media and the public generally be reliable. consistent and accurate, which is why only certain people are authorized to speak on our Company's behalf.
+It is important that Triton speaks with one clear and consistent voice when providing information to the public and the media.
+For this reason, only certain people are authorized to speak on our Company's behalf.
 You may not speak on our Company's behalf unless you're authorized to do so.
 Any speaking engagements related to the Company's business must be approved by Communications in advance.
-If you are contacted and asked to discuss Company business with members of the press or other media representatives, investors or investment analysts, do not provide any information.
-Instead, you should refer them to a member of the Communications or Investor Relations teams.
+If you are contacted and asked to discuss Company business with members of the press or other media representatives, investment analysts or others in the financial community, do not provide any information.
+Instead, you should refer them to a designated company employee.
 Similarly, you should forward all information requests from any government or regulatory body to the Legal Department immediately.
 By following our policies, we avoid sending confusing messages or sharing inaccurate information about Triton.